umarIft/GerritMiner/README.md

 Ensure that java is available on your system environment for the next steps.
 You can download Jave JDK from here: https://www.java.com/en/download/help/mac_install.html.

-Now we download the Short Text Topic Model implementation by Qiang et al. from https://github.com/qiang2100/STTM.
+Now we download the Short Text Topic Model (STTM) implementation by Qiang et al. from https://github.com/qiang2100/STTM.
 For convenience, we have uploaded the same as a zip file.
+After unzipping it to a folder, we will copy "corpus.txt" from the last step into STTM_Unzipped_folder_path/dataset/ for the next scripts to run.

+To utilize a suitable word embedding model, we use word embeddings from this source: https://github.com/vefstathiou/SO_word2vec.
+The embedding model is downloaded and saved as STTM_Unzipped_folder_path/word_embeddings.txt.

+On your terminal, we will now execute the bash script "run100commands_phaseOne.sh" by typing in >sh run100commands_phaseOne.sh on your terminal.
+This will run the STTM topic model and generate topic probabilities as well as top terms belonging to the topics for the given number of topics.
+We generate various combinations of hyperparameters for STTM in a grid search in order to select the most coherent number of topics for the given corpus.
+This step will take considerable time to run as each topic choice is evaluated using roughly 120+ combinations of hyper parameters.